 Examples of First-Degree Assault Scenarios

 An example of a scenario where assault has involved the use of a weapon would be when somebody uses a gun, for example, and they shoot another person and they do not kill them and they shoot them in the part of the body where they were not trying to kill the person but just to try to seriously hurt them.

 If an individual shoots someone in the leg; that would be a first-degree assault because that person would be causing serious physical injury using a gun, which is a deadly weapon.
 Another way that it happens is when somebody uses a knife, a bat, a crowbar, or some sort of weapon that is not necessarily a conventional weapon but they are in the midst of a fight to really hurt somebody, they use a weapon that could cause death and they cause serious physical injury.

 Penalties for First-Degree Assault

-First-degree assault is a Class B Felony and it is somebody that commits first-degree assault.
+First-degree assault is a Class B Felony.
 It has a minimum sentence of five years and up to 20 years.
 They can have up to five years of probation and a fine of up to $15,000 and any combination of probation and fines.